-Here’s what you should know about high-yield savings accounts and how to shop for one:
+Here’s what to know about high-yield savings accounts and how to shop for one:

 - Compare high-yield savings accounts